Ancienne Vintage Gallery

 Ancienne Vintage Gallery business revolves specially around the buying and selling of vintage watches, particularly rare or unusual ones, dating from the 1940s to the late 1980s.

-With stores located in both Barcelona and Madrid, the Ancienne team is mainly focused in buying watches from their original owners, trying to offer to the market pure, fresh and honest vintage pieces.
-Original conditions, flavor and high quality is what you will find among their Rolex watches.
+Their store is located in the centre of Barcelona, just a few steps from Paseo de Gracia.
+The Ancienne team is mainly focused in buying watches from their original owners, trying to offer to the market pure, fresh and honest vintage pieces.

 Founders Umberto Ventura and Ignacio Coll have turned their passion into their profession.
 They regularly attend auctions and international trade fairs, keeping fully up to date with market trends whilst continuously seeking to broaden their industry knowledge and finding unique pieces to offer their clientele.